-Throughout its 50-year history, the company Mr. Schriber formed with late business partner Daniel W. Donahue has been credited with developing and redeveloping some of the West’s most recognizable and successful shopping destinations across the Western United States.
-Mr. Schriber operated as the company’s President until 2003 when he assumed the role of Chairman and CEO after the unexpected death of co-founder, Dan Donahue.
+Operating as the company’s President until 2003, Tom assumed the role of Chairman and CEO after the unexpected death of co-founder, Dan Donahue.
 Mr. Schriber took a step back from his day-to-day duties as CEO in 2005 while maintaining his role as Chairman of the Board until his retirement in 2010.
-He continues on the Board of Directors today.
+He maintained a seat on the Board of Directors through 2019.

 About J.P.
 Morgan Global Alternatives